chromaui/chromatic-docs/viewports.md

 ## Viewports for a story

-To set a viewport, simply specify one or more screen _widths_ to the `chromatic.viewports` parameter:
+To set a viewport, specify one or more screen _widths_ to the `chromatic.viewports` parameter:

 ```js
 import MyComponent from "./MyComponent";